Topic 2 Regression Assumptions

 Does the 95% confidence interval “work as advertised” in this case?But what we did in part a just looked at one sample.
 If the 95% CI truly were working as advertised, 95% of samples would create 95% CIs that contain the true population value.
 We can run some simulations and see how 95% CIs “work” in 1000 different samples.

-, 95% CIs contain the true value of thelog_age
+We find that formod2, 95% CIs contain the true value of thelog_agecoefficient 964 times.

 With regards to statistical inference, what can you conclude about assumption violations and fixing those violations?